IBM/aspera-cli/docs/README.erb.md

 > **Note:** It gets its value after shell command line parsing and <%=tool%> extended value parsing.

-In the following examples (using a POSIX shell, such as `bash`), several sample commands are provided when equivalent.
+In the following examples (using a POSIX shell, such as `bash`), several equivalent sample commands are provided.
-For all example, most of special character handling is not specific to <%=tool%>: It depends on the underlying syntax: shell , JSON, etc...
+For all example, most of special character handling is not specific to <%=tool%>:
+It depends on the underlying syntax: shell , JSON, etc...
-Depending on the case, a different `format` is used to display the actual value.
+Depending on the case, a different `format` option is used to display the actual value.

 For example, in the simple string `Hello World`, the space character is special for the shell, so it must be escaped so that a single value is represented.